TrentNagy99/Loot/README.md

 # Loot
 You, a lone adventurer, braves the dark depths of a dungeon in search of a richer life.
 How long can you survive?

-What's new in version 4:
+What's new in version 5:
-  <br>-You can now save and load your game!
+  <br>-New combat system!
+  <br>-Code refactoring

 What's planned:
   <br>-Generations